 Yahoo!
-Inc. (YHOO) named three new independent directors to its board after failing to reach a compromise with Third Point LLC, which is planning to wage a proxy fight to install its own slate of nominees.
+Inc. (YHOO:US) named three new independent directors to its board after failing to reach a compromise with Third Point LLC, which is planning to wage a proxy fight to install its own slate of nominees.

 Yahoo said the board offered to add one of Third Point’s nominees, Harry Wilson, and another member that both sides could agree to.
 Third Point Chief Executive Officer Daniel Loeb rejected the proposal and refused to back down from the dispute unless he himself was named a director, Yahoo said.
 Third Point said it was “disappointed” in yesterday’s move by Yahoo and would proceed with its proxy fight.

 Yahoo Chief Executive Officer Scott Thompson, who took charge in January from EBay Inc. (EBAY:US)’s PayPal unit, is shaking up the board amid mounting pressure from shareholders.
 The Sunnyvale, California-based company has irked investors in the past for turning down a $47.5 billion bid from Microsoft Corp. and losing market share to Google Inc. (GOOG:US) and Facebook Inc.

 “We have appointed a capable and dynamic CEO who is driving the business towards its next era of success,” Roy Bostock, chairman of the board, said in yesterday’s statement.
 “We have reconstituted the board of directors with the right mix of experience and expertise to help Yahoo build upon its very strong assets and brand base to take advantage of the opportunities ahead.”

 Third Point, which owns about 5.8 percent of the company, announced plans this month to seek shareholder votes on its proposed slate of four new directors, including Loeb.